Essential Reading

 Step 5: Analyze and interpret the data

-If this seems a little abstract, then the following vignette might make be useful:
+If this seems a little abstract, the following vignette may help:

-In a middle school classroom, Ms. Johnson, a special education teacher, is implementing a data collection procedure to measure on-task behavior for one of her students, Alex.
-Alex often struggles with staying focused during class activities.
-Ms. Johnson decides to use momentary time sampling to gather data on Alex’s on-task behavior throughout the school day.
-She defines on-task behavior as looking at the teacher, participating in class discussions or activities, following instructions or working on assigned tasks.
+In a middle school classroom, Ms. Johnson, a special education teacher, is measuring on-task behavior for Alex, a student who struggles with focus.
+She uses momentary time sampling, defining on-task behavior as looking at the teacher, participating in class discussions, following instructions, or working on tasks.

 Optional Video

-The following video will be useful to anybody who is confused by the differences between whole interval recording, partial interval recording and momentary time sampling.
-The video from RBT Exam Review invites viewers to practice taking data using the three methods during the 8 minute video.
+This video from RBT Exam Review explains the differences between whole interval recording, partial interval recording, and momentary time sampling.
+Viewers are invited to practice taking data using each method during the 8-minute video:

 Conversation Exercise